sindresorhus/get-stream/readme.md

 # get-stream

-> Get a stream as a string or buffer
+> Get a stream as a string, Buffer or ArrayBuffer

 ## Features